 Just last week I reduced global emissions by an estimated 59,000 kg CO2 per month by removing a 20 kB JavaScript dependency in Mailchimp for WordPress.
 There’s no way I can have that kind of effect in other areas of my life.

-As few plugins as possible for WordPress & WooCommerce, reducing HTML, CSS and JavaScript, optimized image formats such as WebP, server-side caching - there are countless ways to save traffic on the web.
+As few plugins as possible for WordPress & WooCommerce, reducing HTML, CSS and JavaScript, optimised image formats such as WebP, server-side caching – there are countless ways to save traffic on the web.
 In order to conserve energy resources.

 Use green WordPress hosting

-"If the internet were a country, it would have the sixth largest electricity consumption on our planet" - as described in a documentary by ZDF.
-At Raidboxes, we have our very own way of ensuring that online stores with WordPress and WooCommerce run as environmentally friendly as possible.
+“If the internet were a country, it would have the sixth largest electricity consumption on our planet” – as described in a documentary by ZDF.
+At Raidboxes, we have our very own way of ensuring that online shops with WordPress and WooCommerce run as environmentally friendly as possible.
 Green hosting has been a matter close to our hearts from the very beginning.
-It's not for nothing that we are the first climate-friendly WordPress host in the German-speaking world, and probably even worldwide.
+It’s not for nothing that we are the first climate-friendly WordPress host in the German-speaking world, and probably even worldwide.

 For every WordPress site you host with us, we plant a tree for you.
-In 2019 alone, we were able to donate almost 30,000 trees, thanks to our customers.
+In 2019 alone, we were able to donate almost 30,000 trees thanks to our customers.

 We researched for a long time to find a partner that provides CO2 compensation with added value.
 We are working with Eden Reforestation Projects (Eden for short).
-This non-profit organization works in regions that are particularly affected by climate change and global deforestation.
+This non-profit organisation works in regions that are particularly affected by climate change and global deforestation.

 Do you have any questions on this topic?
 Feel free to use the comment function.
-Do you want to be informed about new posts on WordPress?
-Then follow us on Twitter, Facebook or via our newsletter.
+For more insights on WordPress, web design or online business, follow Raidboxes on Facebook or LinkedIn – or subscribe to our newsletter.

 Featured image: Lacey Williams